tarwn/lessthandot-hugo/blogs/content/posts/2009-04-22-an-invisible-project-is-a-failed-project.md

 ---
 **What is a Project**

-Most people, on hearing the term &#8216;project', immediately think of the long, drawn out affairs including large percentages of the company attempting to achieve business-transforming achievements.
+Most people, on hearing the term 'project', immediately think of the long, drawn out affairs including large percentages of the company attempting to achieve business-transforming achievements.
 However if we look at projects based simply on the number and type that occur, we find that a far greater percentage are small affairs with short timespans, small goals, and smaller teams.
 These smaller projects consume the resources that aren't on the larger projects, account for the resources from those larger projects when the larger project is not active, and often have little to no natural visibility when viewed beside the game-changing larger project.

 Considering there will likely be at least 10 to 20 small projects for each large project, and small projects are less driven to provide high level visibility to a wide audience, it is not strange that the large projects draw attention so naturally.